alsjohnstone/alsjohnstone.github.io/blog/_posts/2020-06-21-propheicse-forecast-google-analytics-data-with-facebook-prophet.markdown

 - Forecastr
 - Prophecise
 layout: post
+description: How I built an app that leverages Facebook Prophet to create fast and robust time-series forecasts from your Google Analytics data
 ---

 I built a [web app](https://prophecise.com) that leverages Facebook Prophet to create fast and robust time-series forecasts from your Google Analytics data, all wrapped up in a simple user interface.